 In 1980, the bathing pavilion was renovated.
 In 2002, new storage tanks were built to help keep sewage off of the beach.
 In 2006, the Palais Royale re-opened and brought some of the old glamour back to the area.

-Even if strolling, biking, and roller-blading aren't your thing, you can easily spend hours at Sunnyside Beach.
+Even if strolling, biking, and rollerblading aren't your thing, you can easily spend hours at Sunnyside Beach.
 There are plenty of trees and lots of grass, making it cooler and shadier than the Eastern Beaches.
-Sunnyside CafĂŠ offers a place to sit by the water over cold drinks and a plate of food that is a step above standard snack-bar fare.
+Sunnyside Pavilion Cafe offers a place to sit by the water over cold drinks and a plate of food that is a step above standard snack-bar fare.

 Sure, Sunnyside is not what it once was.
 It's something new, something that is evolving.
-And still iconic.
+But, it's still iconic.

 Sand quality: Mostly sandy on the beach, but very rocky in the water